 The Lone star quilt pattern has 8 equal triangles and when sewn together actually radiates from the center of the quilting motif.
-Much like the Lone Star Quilt does.

 This Quilt Idea is sometimes called the Radiant Star, Star of Bethlehem, or Texas Star or just plain perfect star.
 This is an excellent motif on which to try different Continuous Line Quilting patterns and Machine Quilting Patterns.